Medically reviewed by Drugs.com. Last updated on Aug 20, 2020.

 What do I need to tell my doctor BEFORE I take K-Phos Original?

-- If you have any of these health problems: High phosphate levels, high potassium levels, or low calcium levels.
+- If you have any of these health problems: High phosphate levels, high potassium levels, or high or low calcium levels.

 - If you have any of these health problems: Infected kidney stones or kidney disease.